-Nitinol is a titanium-based thermoelastic material with a composition of approximately 50 atomic % nickel which originally gained fame during the 1960's for its shape-memory behavior (Fig. 1) [1,2].
-This effect is a result of an athermal martensitic transformation which occurs over a particular temperature range by a uniform lattice shear without a change in the material's composition.
+Nitinol is a titanium-based thermoelastic material with a composition of approximately 50 atomic % nickel, which originally gained fame during the 1960s for its shape-memory behavior (Fig. 1).^{1,2} This effect is a result of an athermal martensitic transformation that occurs over a particular temperature range by a uniform lattice shear without a change in the material's composition.
 Although the shape-memory effect is interesting, it has little to do with stent design.
 Subsequent discussion will focus on the more relevant stress-induced superelastic transformation.